runwhen-contrib/rw-public-codecollection/codebundles/k8s-kubectl-get/README.md

 - A kubeconfig with `get` permissions to on the objects/namespaces that are involved in the query.

 ## Resources
-JMESPath is used to help in the filtering of results and calculation fields.
+- JMESPath is used to help in the filtering of results and calculation fields.
 A useful pattern is to run your commands with the json output option (e.g. `kubectl get pods -n [mynamespace] -o json`) and copy the output into https://jmespath.org/ for testing of various search filters.

 ## TODO
-- [ ] Add additional documentation
+- Add additional rbac and kubectl resources and use cases